-- Dry skin- Go for thicker texture fragrance- & alcohol-free chemical sunscreens
+- Dry skin- Go for thicker texture fragrance and alcohol-free chemical sunscreens

-- Sensitive skin / Little kids/Rosacea/ Melasma skin conditions- Go for fragrance-free SPF 30 mineral sunscreen
+- Sensitive skin / Little kids/Rosacea/ Melasma skin conditions- Go for fragrance-free SPF 30 physical sunscreen

-- Acne-prone skin types – Tinted mineral sunscreen/chemical sunscreen
+- Acne-prone skin types – Tinted physical sunscreens/chemical sunscreens

-I hope I have cleared up some of your doubts & lastly, choose any sunscreen you like or that suits your skin between 30-50 SPF especially people with Ivory skin are at the most risk of getting severe burns and cancer unfortunately.
-Do apply it every single day.
-Trust me, it will save you from loads of unnecessary skin problems.
+I hope I have cleared up some of your doubts and lastly, choose any sunscreen you like or that suits your skin type between the SPF range of 30-50, especially people with Ivory skin are at the most risk of getting severe burns and cancer unfortunately compared to deeper skin tones.
+Wear sunscreen every single day in your skin care routine.
+Trust me, it will save you from loads of unnecessary skin issues.